twigphp/Twig/doc/coding_standards.rst

      {{ foo|default('foo') }}
      {{ range(1..10) }}

-* Do not put any spaces before and after the opening and the closing of arrays and mappings:
+* Do not put any spaces before and after the opening and the closing of sequences and mappings:

   .. code-block:: twig